Arizona Diamondbacks Player in Phoenix Rear-end Collision

 Obviously, the head and neck are vulnerable when a vehicle is hit from behind.

 The fact that Mora is missing time at work may not affect his income, but for many people who are injured badly enough to be unable to work, they will incur losses as a result of such a development.
 However, if someone who has been harmed in this manner decides to file an Arizona personal injury lawsuit, those losses could be recovered as well as medical costs and pain and suffering if such a lawsuit proves to be successful for a plaintiff.

-If you or someone you love has been harmed in a collision, seek the help of Phoenix auto collision lawyers who have been holding those responsible for this type of harm accountable for many years.
+If you or someone you love has been harmed in a collision, seek the help of Phoenix personal injury lawyers who have been holding those responsible for this type of harm accountable for many years.
 Contact the Phillips Law Group today to schedule a free initial consultation.